Srymm/creative_dimension/README.md

 > [!NOTE]
-> This repo was recently cleaned up and reorganized.
-It's primarily a personal project, so it may not be actively maintained going forward.
-I have some improvement ideas in mind, but I'm playing Minecraft less these days and I'm thinking about moving on to Hytale.
+> This repository was recently cleaned up and reorganized.
+It's a personal project that may not be actively maintained going forward.
+Some improvements are still planned, but my time playing Minecraft has decreased, and I may eventually move on to Hytale.

 <div align = "center">
   <img src = "./creative_dimension/pack.png" width = "200" height = "200"/>